 The De Koninck site accommodates the famous brewery De Koninck that manufactures Antwerp’s favourite beer.
 It also hosts a culinary food court to taste chocolate, cheese, cold cuts, and bread.
 Onsite and nearby, there are also multiple great restaurants.
 This means that the De Koninck site is a one-stop-shop.
 Here, a tourist can get a great taste of Antwerp in just one stop.

 De Koninck brewery, bar and shop

-The De Koninck brewery has experience centre that allows visitors in for a look behind the scenes of the brewery.
+The De Koninck brewery has an experience centre that allows visitors in for a look behind the scenes of the brewery.
 It’s an interactive tour designed to teach you all about the brewing process and bottling process.
 You also get a short (family) history.
 After the tour, you magically end up in the bar., where you can try De Konincks beers.
 Of course, you can also skip the tour and go straight to the cozy bar.
-They serve the beers made onsite, but also other beers of Duvel Moortgat (like Duvel, Vedett, MAREDSOUS, Achouffe).
+They serve the beers made onsite and other beers of Duvel Moortgat (like Duvel, Vedett, MAREDSOUS, Achouffe).
 At the shop nearby, you can buy Belgian beer souvenirs.

 Shops at the De Koninck Site

 Together with Belgian beer, Belgian chocolate, and “french” fries, meat products fit perfectly in the list of specialities of which Belgians are proud, and rightly so.
 Belgian meat products are one of the world’s best, and Belgium has many local butchers who cultivate local flavour.
 The Butcher’s Store is one of them.